nc-poon/wordleClone/README.md

 **Dynamic difficulty adjustment**

 - The word changes strategically to avoid your guesses
-- Keeps a list of candidates that do not match, if match , prioritize less hit
+- Keeps a list of candidates that do not match, if match, prioritize less hit

 ### 4. Multiplayer Mode (Task 4)

 **Compete against SmartBot**

 - Side-by-side dual board gameplay
-- Player can choose their own words for their opponents or randomly choosen.
-(Might need to validate the words as user can enter any 5 letter strings, giving user option to choose their own word can personalised the game)
+- Player can choose their own words for their opponents or randomly chosen.
+(Might need to validate the words as user can enter any 5 letter strings, giving user option to choose their own word can personalize the game)
 - When choosing the word, there is a time limit to reduce the amount of waiting time for the opponent.
-- Bot opponent, Assume multiplayer over a network instead on the same device.
+- Bot opponent, assume multiplayer over a network instead of on the same device.
 Bot to simulate another player.
 - Score tracking with localStorage

 ## 🤖 Bot Behavior